hyotylainensusanna/hyotylainensusanna/README.md

 ### Hi there 👋

-I'm a Software Developer with 5+ years of experience in working in various projects.
-For the past four years, I have worked at Futurice as a consultant.
-I have a degree in Business Administration (Business Information Technology) and I'm currently doing my master's at Aalto University, majoring in Software and Service Engineering.
+I'm a Software Developer with 7+ years of experience in working in various projects.

-I'm focused on frontend and interested in UX and A11y and I have done projects mostly with React, Redux & Typescript.
+I'm focused on frontend and interested in Accessibility & Usability and I have done projects mostly with React, Redux & Typescript.
 I'm also interested in company culture, change management & facilitation.

 <!--
 **hyotylainensusanna/hyotylainensusanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.